balmli/homey-influxdb/README.md

 # InfluxDb support for Athom Homey

-This app will log all numeric and boolean capabilities to a InfluxDb database.
+This app will log all numeric, boolean and enum capabilities to a InfluxDb database.

 ## Install: